timeplus-io/proton/examples/nginx-grafana/README.md

 match = pattern.match(line)
 ```

-We can use the updated Python regex to parse the 2nd line into 11 fields (instead of 9 fields for the 1st line)
+We can use the updated Python regex to parse the 2nd line into 11 fields (the 1st line was parsed into 9 fields):
 |  #   | Field | Value |
 |------|--------|------------------|
 | 1 | `$remote_addr` | 51.79.29.xx |